What is the timeline of Drake's life?

 Mary Newman died.

-Drake married Elizabeth Sydenham, a member of the gentry.
+Drake married Elizabeth Sydenham, a member of the landed gentry.

-Drake led an expedition which ransacked Cartagena, capital of the Spanish Main.
+Drake led an English expedition to ransack the Spanish Main.

 Drake led an attack on Spain at Cadiz which destroyed the Spanish Fleet.
-The attack became known as The Singeing of the King of Spain’s Beard.
+The attack became known as The Singeing of the King of Spain’s Beard, delaying Spain's planned attack on England.

 Drake was elected to Parliament to represent Plymouth.

 John Hawkins and Drake made a final expedition to Spanish possessions in the Caribbean.
-Hawkins died in December of a fever.
+On November 12, Hawkins died of a fever when the English reached Puerto Rico.

-Drake died of dysentery aboard the Defiance on January 28 and was buried somewhere in the Caribbean of Puerto Bello.
+Drake died of dysentery aboard the Defiance on January 28.
+His body lies in the Caribbean off Portobelo, Panama.

 - Sugden, John (1990).
 Sir Francis Drake.
 New York: Touchstone.